-Financial infidelity involves “engaging in any financial behavior that is expected to be disapproved of by one’s romantic partner and intentionally failing to disclose this behavior to them”, according to Professor Emily Garbinsky.
+Financial infidelity involves “engaging in any financial behavior that’s expected to be disapproved of by one’s romantic partner and intentionally failing to disclose this behavior to them”, according to Professor Emily Garbinsky.

 Financial infidelity can be different for everyone; it could involve funneling money into secret accounts, lying about how much debt you’re carrying, or hiding a shopping addiction.
 Whatever the situation, it can quickly destroy a relationship.

 Those committing financial infidelity may share many of the same behaviors as those cheating on their spouse.
-This includes but is not limited to trying to hide their behavior, avoiding discussions, and flat out lying about it.
+This includes but isn’t limited to trying to hide their behavior, avoiding discussions, and flat out lying about it.

 The most obvious reason is that it ruins relationships.
 “Financial infidelity has the potential to be as harmful for relationship health and longevity as sexual infidelity, as conflicts over money are also a primary reason for divorce,” said Professor Jenny Olson.